samuelrhurst/ray-el/README.md

 # ray-el

-A data extract-load (EL) tool on top of the Ray distributed framework.
+A data extract-load (EL) tool built on top of the Ray distributed framework.

 ## Installation